ytyulkinaxway/axway-open-docs/content/en/docs/central/connected_agent_common_reference/trace_sampling.md

 TRACEABILITY_SAMPLING_PER_API=true
 ```

-If the agent receives 100 transactions, evenly between 2 APIs, all 100 (50 from each API) will be sent to Amplify Central.
+If the agent receives 100 transactions, evenly between 2 APIs, only 50 (25 from each API) will be sent to Amplify Central.